 From getting outside or on the water to indulging your inner foodie and taking advantage of the city’s freebies, there so many awesome things to do in Raleigh NC!

 Outdoor Activities in Raleigh NC

 While several hours from both the North Carolina coast and the Appalachian Mountains, Raleigh has no shortage of outdoor activities.
-An abundance of expansive green spaces, an extensive greenway trail network, and several picturesque lakes make this a great city for enjoying the outdoors!
+An abundance of expansive green spaces, extensive greenway trails, and several picturesque lakes make this a great city for enjoying the outdoors.